2. What you need to know before you take ZYDOL

 - slow breathing, shortness of breath (dyspnoea)

-the recommended doses are exceeded, or if other medicines that depress brain function are taken at
+are exceeded, or if other medicines that depress brain function are taken

 - weak muscles

-- passing water difficult or painful, less urine than normal.
+- passing urine with difficulty or pain, passing less urine than

 Very rare: may affect up to 1 in 10,000 people